bootstrap-vue/bootstrap-vue/docs/components/progress/README.md

 ## Labels
-Add labels to your progress bars by either enabling `show-progress` (as a percentage) or `show-value`for the currnt absolute value.
-For `show-progress`, you may also set the percentage precision (number of digits after the decimal) via the `precision` prop (default is `0`digits after the dcimal).
+Add labels to your progress bars by either enabling `show-progress` (as a percentage) or `show-value`for the current absolute value.
+For `show-progress`, you may also set the percentage precision (number of digits after the decimal) via the `precision` prop (default is `0`digits after the decimal).

-Fancy more control over hte label?
+Need more control over the label?
 Provide your own label by using the default slot.

 ```html
 <template>